161chihuahuas/dusk/whitepaper.md

 Over the course of several years, the project lost momentum.
 I had little support in keeping the project up-to-date and other software like [SecureDrop](https://securedrop.org/) was far more suitable, better maintained and well supported for it's use case.
 As a result, I shifted focus to improving the underlying implementation of [S/Kademlia](https://telematics.tm.kit.edu/publications/Files/267/SKademlia_2007.pdf)  and released it as a general purpose framework for building peer-to-peer networks.
 It was called [Kadence](https://github.com/lilyannehall/kadence).

 This project finds itself full-circle in this history.
-The focus on the underlying framework yielded a solid base to build on that didn't have dragons afoot - programming bugs from another lifetime or design decisions made in the haste of a venture-backed startup racing towards the moon.
+The focus on the underlying framework yielded a solid base to build on that didn't have dragons afoot - programming bugs from another lifetime or design decisions made in the haste of a venture-backed startup racing to the bottom.
 From that solid base, I distilled down the framework to a maintainable subset of components and used them to build dusk.

 So, what is dusk?

 ### Purpose

-The answer to this question surely depends on who is asking.
+The answer to this question surely depends on who is asking, but in practice it's **a deniable cloud drive**.

 **If you were a journalist,** I would say it's a way to sync your notes between devices without revealing the location of your devices.
 You can publish your writing free from censorship and protect your audience.
 Even communicate with sources and share files anonymously.